Generic Name: Testosterone Topical Solution (tes TOS ter one)

 - Some products come in pumps.
 Some products come in packets.
 If you are using a pump, you will need to prime it before you use it the first time.
 Prime the pump as you are told in the package insert.

-- After putting this medicine on, you will need to wait some time before you bathe, shower, or swim.
+- After putting testosterone topical solution on, you will need to wait some time before you bathe, shower, or swim.
 Be sure you know how long you need to wait.
 Read the package insert for more details.

 - Let dry before covering with clothing.

 - Avoid fire, flames, or smoking until dry.

 - Put on clean, dry, healthy skin in the armpit using the applicator.

 - Do not use your fingers or hand to rub testosterone topical solution into the skin.

 - If you use an antiperspirant or deodorant, put on at least 2 minutes before you put on testosterone topical solution.